Learn step by step how to make a smoked ribeye roast on ANY grill or smoker!

 Take your prime rib to the next level with this smoked rib roast that is sure to impress even the most discerning guests!

-A ribeye roast, sometimes called a prime rib or rib roast is actually the same thing they cut ribeye steaks from.
+A ribeye roast, sometimes called a boneless prime rib or boneless rib roast.
+In fact, a ribeye roast is just a prime rib with the rib bones removed.

-But today, we are smoking a ribeye roast whole and the going to slice and serve like a delicious prime rib.
+Today, we are smoking a ribeye roast whole and then slicing and serving it like a delicious prime rib.

 We are going to cover: